Fraser Coast Regional Council

-In 2016, there were 356 resident workers who caught public transport to work (train, bus, tram or ferry) in Fraser Coast Regional Council, compared with 24,101 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 356 resident workers who caught public transport to work (train, bus, tram or ferry) in the Fraser Coast Regional Council, compared with 24,415 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the Fraser Coast Regional Council and Queensland were:
+The major differences between the method of travel to work of the resident workers in the Fraser Coast Regional Council and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (67.8% compared to 64.1%)
+- A larger percentage of resident workers who travelled by car, as driver (67.8% compared to 64.1%)

-- A smaller percentage of resident workers travelled to work by Bus (0.9% compared to 3.6%)
+- A larger percentage of resident workers who did not go to work (11.2% compared to 9.7%)

-The largest changes in the method of travel of work of the resident workers in the Fraser Coast Regional Council between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Fraser Coast Regional Council between 2011 and 2016 were: